GoldenEmp3R0R/DownUnderCTF-2022-Write-Up/helicoptering.md

 ![Pasted image 20230523132832](https://github.com/GoldenEmp3R0R/DownUnderCTF-2022-Write-Up/assets/125948172/b9718be9-48c9-4cc8-9914-4abf55ec15f0)

- As shown in the screenshot above, we have a rule that checks to see if any string is not explicitly localhost, then it is true, and then access to the resource is denied by a 403 FORBIDDEN
+ As shown in the image above, we have a rule that checks to see if any string is not explicitly localhost, then it is true, and then access to the resource is denied by a 403 FORBIDDEN

 I tried multiple different payloads before really analyzing the rule before I learned these are ruleset conditions written in the .htaccess file inside of the webserver.